Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 There is in total 110 games compatible with the Game Boy Printer (and printer emulator).
 I've tested them on various machines (original GB, GBC, GBA and the Chinese GB Boy Colour clone, serial plugged to the Arduino to print) and can certify the printer support with printer emulator, even if some printing features are very tricky to reach !
 I used a general purpose flash cartridge (EZ-FLASH Junior) for testing the games I do not own.
 Some rare games require the original cartridge (one game uses the uncommon HuC-3 mapper) or another flash cartridge for no obvious reasons (two games with common mappers are only compatible with the GB SMART 32M).
 One "game" (SMARTCOM) required a deep rom hack to counterpass a boot sequence trick and allow printing with real hardware.
 Timing to assess single or double speed mode in protocol was recorded with an analog oscilloscope probing the clock pin.

 The .zip file in the repo contains 100% or any% saves ready to use with printer features unlocked for most of the games, as well as examples of printer emulator output and prints for each of them.
 See the "Game Boy Printer Emulator - Games Support.xlsx" to check the various hints to print from these games, obscure Japanese and totally WTF ones included.
 This complete list was established by cross-checking English and Japanese game titles known for using the printer and by rom code analysis to reveal some new ones that were never included in any list before.
-This list was never published online before june 2021 and contains probably the entire game collection that uses the printer:
+This list was never published online before june 2021 and contains probably the entire game collection that uses the printer.

+So, here the game list:

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*